menu

 Also of interest is that Stanford has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Stanford telecommute to their jobs.
-Overall, about 21.18% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.18% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Stanford is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Stanford have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Stanford’s economy is one such example of this.